alexellis/growlab/README.md

 Before you get started with your build, send a PR to list yourself as a "lab technician".

-Bronze - assemble your `#growlab` using one of the recommend designs or customise it.
+Bronze - assemble your `#growlab` using one of the recommended designs or customise it.
 Tweet a photo of your build fully assembled.

 Silver - install the software and capture your first photo of your seed tray or pots.
 Tweet the photo.